 Normally, I clean the kiln shelf after every firing and reapply kiln wash but I recently had a lot of pieces to make so in hopes of reducing some prep work and speeding up the process I’ve been using thin fire instead.
 The strangest thing is happening.
 I fire a project, take it out, vacuum the kiln, put down fresh thin fire, and fire the next project up.
 When I removed the latest project fired on thin fire out of the kiln it looks like there is a reaction of the previous project on the bottom of the piece I guess my question is, can I sand blast the reaction off or will I need something more aggressive like some serious cold working? – M. K.

 You’re right, the problem is caused by a reaction with residue left over from a previous firing.

-Most likely, it’s a reaction between the sulphur in the glass and copper residue left on the shelf.
-That can happen when using thinfire shelf paper.
-It’s even possible if you scrape kiln wash off the shelf and reapply.
-Sometimes that works, but more often you need to fire the shelf higher (to at least 1650F/900C to get rid of the fired-on residue.
+Most likely, it’s a reaction between the sulphur in the glass and silver residue left on the shelf.
+That can happen even if you scrape kiln wash off the shelf and reapply.
+Thinfire shelf paper won’t prevent the problem either.
+The best option is to fire the shelf higher (to at least 1650F/900C to get rid of the fired-on residue.

 If you have access to a sandblaster, you can remove the reaction from the piece by blasting off the top layer of glass.
-You can also use loose grit and silicon carbide to do the same thing, but blsting is easier and quicker.
+You can also use loose grit and silicon carbide to do the same thing, but blasting is easier and quicker.
 Once you’ve removed the residue, you’ll probably need to re-fire the piece to get the specific look you want.